 “By increasing our wisdom and Dharma experience we will gradually solve all our problems and eventually we will achieve the ultimate happiness of full enlightenment, the bliss of Buddhahood.
 This is how the Foundation Program can fulfill our own wishes.
 If we increase our wisdom and Dharma experience we can give teachings and spiritual advice to others and set a good example for them to follow.”

 Geshe Kelsang Gyatso Rinpoche – excerpt from the inauguration of Foundation Program at Tara Center, England, 1990

 If you have been attending and enjoying drop-in classes at Odiyana Kadampa Buddhist Center (OKBC) or at its branch classes and would like to deepen your study and practice of meditation, you may want to consider joining one of our Foundation Program (FP) study classes.

 The Foundation Program is a wonderful opportunity for deeper study and practice of Buddha’s teachings in the modern world.
 Through study and contemplation, engaging in meditations and group discussions, students increase their wisdom, compassion and meditation experience.
 They develop warm spiritual friendships, sharing insights and experiences on the spiritual path.

 What is the structure?

-Foundation Program (FP) is a structured program that meets weekly for at least two hours and is more than just a drop-in class.
-On the FP, we engage in the systematic study of key Buddhist texts in order to gain a deep and lasting understanding and experience of the spiritual path, as well as an authentic confidence as a meditator and practitioner.
+Foundation Program (FP) is a structured program where students make the commitment to study a particular text by Geshe Kelsang Gyatso (or part of a text), to attend weekly class, to prepare the few pages that will be studied each week, and to take an exam at the conclusion of that text or part of the text.
+On the FP, students engage in the systematic study of key Buddhist texts in order to gain a deep and lasting understanding and experience of the spiritual path, as well as authentic confidence as a meditator and practitioner.

 How does it work?